jmaasch/ashR/README.md

 ### Use with `ggplot2`

-The following reproducible example produces plots as demonstrated below.
+The following reproducible example produces the plots below.

 ```r